OnePlus 2: Design and hardware

-The OnePlus 2 features a revamped design meant to put it at the top with the rest of its flagship competitors.
-The handset incorporates an aluminum-magnesium alloy chassis, with the volume and power keys along with the new notifications control switch featuring a polished stainless steel accent and with the rear of the phone accompanied with a textured Sandstone Black plastic back cover.
-User also have the choice to customize back covers with choices of Kevlar or assorted wood offerings including bamboo, black apricot, and rosewood.
+The OnePlus 2 has a revamped design meant to put it at the top with the rest of its flagship competitors.
+The handset incorporates an aluminum-magnesium alloy chassis, with the volume and power keys along with the new notifications control switch having a polished stainless steel accent and with the rear of the phone accompanied with a textured Sandstone Black plastic back cover.
+The user also have the choice to customize back covers with choices of Kevlar or assorted wood offerings including bamboo, black apricot and rosewood.

 Compared to its predecessor the phone is 1 mm shrunken height and width-wise but 8% thicker and heavier due in part to its larger 3,300 mAh battery.
 The OnePlus 2 and its predecessor, the OnePlus One, have comparable displays, each 5.5" LCD 1920 x 1080 full HD resolution screens, with Corning Gorilla Glass protection.
 New to the OnePlus 2 is its fingerprint sensor which can optionally serve as a capacitive home button, along with back and multitasking navigation keys, but they can be disabled in favor of customizable navigation "soft keys" rendered on-screen.

 There are two versions of the OnePlus 2.
 The White Basic version features 16 GB internal storage, and 3 GB LPDDR4 RAM.
 The Sandstone Black Premium version has 64 GB internal storage with 4 GB LPDDR4 RAM.
 The handset is powered by the Qualcomm Snapdragon 810 v2.1 64-bit octa-core chip purposefully underclocked to 1.8 GHz to avoid any overheating issues.
 The system on chip also includes an Adreno 430 graphics processor clocked at 630 MHz.